MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 * F = feet
 {{</alert>}}

 Below the Output Inspector, you'll find the Module Inspector.
 The Module Inspector displays properties and parameters of the selected module.
 Parameters are stored in so called **Fields**.
-Using the Module Inspector you can examine different fields of your `ImageLoad` module.
-The module has, for example, the fields *filename* (the path, the loaded image is stored in), as well as *sizeX*, *sizeY* and *sizeZ* (the size of the loaded image).
+Using the Module Inspector, you can examine different fields of your `ImageLoad` module.
+The module has, for example, the fields *filename* (the path the loaded image is stored in), as well as *sizeX*, *sizeY*, and *sizeZ* (the extent of the loaded image).

 ![Module Inspector](images/tutorials/basicmechanics/BM_04.png "Module Inspector")

 ### Viewer {#TutorialViewer}
 Instead of using the Output Inspector to inspect images, we'd suggest to add another viewer to the network.
 Search for the module `View2D` and add it to your workspace.
 Most modules have different connector options.
 Data is generally transmitted from the top side of a module to another modules bottom side.

-The module `View2D` has one input connector for voxel images (triangle-shaped) and three other possible input connectors (Shaped like half-circles) on the bottom.
+The module `View2D` has one input connector for voxel images (triangle-shaped) and three other possible input connectors (shaped like half-circles) on the bottom.
 The half-circle-shaped input connectors will be explained later on.
 Generally, module outputs can be connected to module inputs with the same symbol and thus transmit information and data between those modules.

 ![2D Viewer](images/tutorials/basicmechanics/BM_05.png "2D Viewer")